OpenDevSci/longitudinal-dev/README.md

 Your contributions make a difference.
 Whether you're looking for help, offering suggestions, or have questions, the community is here for you.

-- **Ask Questions or Start a Discussion**: Visit the [Discussion Forum](https://github.com/OpenDevSci/longitudinal-dev/discussions) to ask questions, share your findings, or start a conversation on research methods and analysis.
+- **Ask Questions or Start a Discussion**: Visit the [Discussion Forum](https://github.com/OpenDevSci/longitudinal-dev/.github/discussions) to ask questions, share your findings, or start a conversation on research methods and analysis.

-- **Report and Solve Issues**: If you come across a problem or have an idea to share, head over to our [Issues Tracker](https://github.com/OpenDevSci/longitudinal-dev/issues).
+- **Report and Solve Issues**: If you come across a problem or have an idea to share, head over to our [Issues Tracker](https://github.com/OpenDevSci/longitudinal-dev/.github/issues).
 Here, you can see what we’re currently working on, report new issues, or help us improve the project.

 Need help getting started?
-Our [Discussion](docs/Discussion.md) and [Issues](docs/Issues.md) guides provide all the information you need to use these resources effectively.
+Our [Discussion](.github/Discussion.md) and [Issues](.github/Issues.md) guides provide all the information you need to use these resources effectively.

 ## 🚀 Codespace

-**Quickly prepare your development environment** with LONGDEV-ABCD Codespaces.
+**Quickly prepare your development environment** with longitudinal.dev Codespaces.
 Whether you're contributing from afar or simply want to streamline your setup, our Codespaces have you covered.

-📘 For detailed instructions and how to utilize Codespaces for our project, dive into our [**Codespaces Guide**](docs/Codespaces.md).
+📘 For detailed instructions and how to utilize Codespaces for our project, dive into our [**Codespaces Guide**](.github/Codespaces.md).

 ## License
-This project is licensed under the MIT License - see the [LICENSE](docs/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](.github/LICENSE) file for details.

 ## Contact
 For general queries or direct contributions, join our Slack channel: Join Slack